NOW AVAILABLE: Summer 2025 Release

 conversion

-CAD files, often in formats like DWG, DXF, or RVT, are industry-standard formats for creating and editing technical designs.
-While CAD software excels at design and editing tasks, sharing CAD files as-is can be impractical due to the files often being too large to share via email or web platforms, and the requirement of dedicated software and specific skills to interpret them.
+While CAD software excels at design and editing tasks, sharing CAD files such as DWG, DXF, or RVT as-is can be impractical due to the files often being too large to share via email or web platforms, and the requirement of dedicated software and specific skills to interpret them.

 Converting CAD files to PDF addresses these challenges effectively.
 PDF is a universally supported format that maintains the visual integrity of CAD designs while making them accessible to anyone with a PDF viewer.
 This simplifies collaboration, file sharing, and ensures that intricate details and precise measurements are accurately represented.